EdmilDM/SpringBoilterplate/README.md

 This is a boilerplate project to kickstart my Spring Boot projects with a lot of the functionality I use and need, this serves as a base project to expand my REST APIs from.

-Comes with basic models, repositories and controllers as examples on how to work with them.
+Comes with basic models, repositories, controllers and tests as examples on how to work with them.

 ## Technologies